-The CO2 pipeline project proposed by Summit is part of an emerging industry known as Carbon Capture Utilization and Storage (CCUS).
-CCUS is an expensive, experimental, and to date an unsuccessful strategy for reducing the emissions of fossil-fuel power plants and other industrial facilities such as ethanol plants by capturing a part of the CO2 they spew into the atmosphere.
+The CO_2 pipeline project proposed by Summit is part of an emerging industry known as Carbon Capture Utilization and Storage (CCUS).
+CCUS is an expensive, experimental, and to date unsuccessful strategy for reducing the emissions of fossil-fuel power plants and other industrial facilities such as ethanol plants by capturing a fraction of the CO_2 they spew into the atmosphere.

-The concern held by CURE and other community-based organizations throughout the Midwest is that the safety, well-being, and rights of the people and communities these projects will directly impact are being sidelined.
+The concern held by CURE, a rural advocacy organization based in Montevideo, and other community organizations throughout the Midwest is that the safety, well-being, and rights of the people and communities these projects will directly impact are being sidelined.
 "These companies are racing to put pipelines in the ground to take advantage of lucrative federal subsidies.
 But the ability of private corporations to make a profit is not a sound basis for deciding whether we need these large-scale, disruptive, and dangerous pipelines," stated Maggie Schuppert, Campaigns Director for CURE.
 "All Minnesotans-but especially those on the frontlines of these risky projects-need to be at the decision-making table."